linghui-wu/dietary-restricted-food-search/README.md

 In each of the `JOCrawler.py`, `TradeJoesCrawler.py` and `WholeFoodsCrawler.py`, we created a class and defined helper functions to collect and store product and store information from the three grocery stores mentioned above.

 To facilitate the replication of web scraping, we provide `test.py` to run in the command line.
 You may specify the number of observations and the name of the store and it would generate sample csv files.
-Please see intructional write-up in the `BackEnd\Crawler` folder for more details.
+Please see `Test_Intructions.md` in the `BackEnd\Crawler` folder for more details.

 - Data Cleaner